Pink sea fan survey

 can be recorded and recommended for protection.
 Some of the densest

-sea fan forests can be found on wrecks - a new one was reported
+sea fan forests can be found on wrecks.

 to look at outlying populations

-are especially interested in sea fans a the present extent of their
+are especially interested in sea fans at the present extent of their

-range to see if there is any spreading taking places in places like
+range to see if there is any spreading taking place in places like